skywind3000/terminal/README.md

 Features
 ========

+- **Windows**:
-- Open a new cmd window to execute commands in Windows
+	- Open a new `cmd` window to execute Windows commands.
+	- Open a new `cygwin` bash/mintty window to execute Cygwin commands.
+	- Run `cygwin` commands directly in the current Windows shell (without open a new window).
-- Open a new Terminal/iTerm window to execute commands in Mac OS X
+	- Open a new `WSL` (Windows Subsystem for Linux) bash window to execute linux commands.
+	- Run `WSL` bash commands directly in the current Windows shell (without open a new window).
+- **Cygwin**:
-- Open a new xterm window to execute commands in Mac os x (require xquartz)
+	- Open a new cygwin `bash` window to execute cygwin commands.
-- Open a new xterm/gnome-terminal window to execute commands in Linux desktop
+	- Open a new cygwin `mintty` window to execute cygwin commands.
-- Read commands from both arguments or stdin
-- Open a cygwin bash/mintty window to execute commands in Windows (outside cygwin)
+	- Open a new `cmd` window to execute Windows commands.
+- **Linux / Ubuntu**:
-- Using cygwin bash to execute commands (without creating a new window) in Windows
+	- Open a new `xterm` window to execute commands on Linux Desktop.
-- Open a new bash/mintty window to execute commands inside cygwin
+	- Open a new `gnome-terminal` window to execute commands on Linux Desktop.
+- **Mac OS X**:
-- Open a new cmd window to execute windows batch command inside cygwin
+	- Open a new `Terminal` window to execute commands in Mac OS X
-- Using cmd to execute windows bash commands (without new window) inside cygwin
+	- Open a new `iTerm2` window to execute commands in Mac OS X
+	- Open a new `xterm` window to execute commands in Mac os x (require xquartz)
+- **Misc**:
-- After commands finished, prompts user to press any key to quit (optional)
+	- After commands finished, prompts user to **press any key to quit** (optional).
+	- Specify initial working directory (optional).
+	- Read commands from both arguments or stdin.
-- Run some other commands before quit (after waiting user pressing key)
+	- Run some other commands before quit (after waiting user pressing key).
-- Set terminal profile (only enabled in Terminal/iTerm/gnome-terminal)
+	- Set terminal profile (only enabled in Terminal/iTerm/gnome-terminal).
-- Set the title of the terminal window (not available in some terminal)
+	- Set the title of the terminal window (not available in some terminal).

 Manual
 ======